unlock-protocol/unlock/unlock-protocol-com/blog/goerli.md

 ## Why use a test network?

 Testnets (for test networks) are alternative chains that are used exclusively for testing and development.
-They work exactly the same as the main networks, except their coins can be obtain for free, usually via online [faucets](https://goerli-faucet.mudit.blog/).
-Testnets allows risk-free experiments, which is great when you are a novice or/and experimenting at the latest edge of the crypto world.
-Before spending valuable tokens on costly contract deployments and operations, you better first try things first in an enviroment close to the "real-word" chains.
+They work exactly the same as the main networks, except their coins can be obtained for free, usually via online [faucets](https://goerli-faucet.mudit.blog/).
+Testnets allows risk-free experiments, which is great when you are a novice or experimenting at the latest edge of the crypto world.
+Before spending valuable tokens on costly contract deployments and operations, you better first try things first in an environment close to the "real-word" chains.
 The Mumbai testnet mimics Polygon, Korvan mimics Optimisim, and Goerli or Rinkeby mimics Ethereum Mainnet - without the costs.

 ## Why so many testnets?

 With test coins being free, there is no economic incentives for miners to secure the test chains and these networks are often left vulnerable.
 Therefore designing, maintaining and running testnets pertains more to a labor of love of the developer community.
 Behind their mysterious names, each network has its own set of advantages and flaws.
-Some are quite unstable, other are stable but slow, some does not support specific ethereum clients, some have too few active faucets, etc. Picking one always comes with its own set of drawbacks.
+Some are quite unstable, other are stable but slow, some does not support specific Ethereum clients, some have too few active faucets, etc. Picking one always comes with its own set of drawbacks or tradeoffs.

 ## Why Goerli?

-The Goerli (Görli) network is one of the main testing network for Ethereum.
+The Goerli (Görli) network is one of the main testing networks for Ethereum.
 It was created in 2018 during ETHBerlin to try to address the various flaws in existing testnets, by making it: *"both widely usable across all client implementations, and robust enough to guarantee consistent availability and high reliability"* (read the [original statement](https://dev.to/5chdn/the-grli-testnet-proposal---a-call-for-participation-58pf) for more).
-As today, it has become the most used test network and its planned to be maintained [long term](https://ethereum.org/en/developers/docs/networks/).
+As today, it has become the most used test network and it's planned to be maintained [long term](https://ethereum.org/en/developers/docs/networks/).

 ## Preparing for the Merge